 Two of Yandex Mail’s rather unique features are that you can record and send video messages (assuming that you have a webcam), or design and send virtual greeting cards as emails!
 Yandex Mail is also available in app form in the Google Play Store and Apple App Store, so you can take it with you on the go!

 Have you used any of these Gmail alternatives?
 Was there something good or bad about them that you think we should add so that our users know about it?
 Or are there other email services that you’ve tried that you think our users would like as well?
 Leave a comment below, or on our Facebook or Twitter pages, and we’ll put it on our to-do list!
-If you are ready to try a competitor and want to cancel your Gmail account, check out our next step-by-step tutorial on how to delete your Gmail account here.
+If you are ready to try a competitor and want to cancel your Gmail account, we have a step-by-step tutorial on how to delete your Gmail account.